Life of a Don

-Life of a Don (also abbreviated to L.O.A.D.) is the second studio album by American singer and rapper Don Toliver.
-It was released on October 8, 2021, through Cactus Jack Records, Atlantic Records, and We Run It.
+Life of a Don (also abbreviated to L.O.A.D.) is the second studio album by American rapper and singer Don Toliver.
+It was released on October 8, 2021, through Cactus Jack Records, Atlantic Records, and We Run It Entertainment.
 The production on the album was handled by multiple producers, including Mike Dean, Mustard, Metro Boomin, Allen Ritter, Hit-Boy, Cardo, and Sonny Digital, among others.
 The album also features guest appearances from Travis Scott, Kali Uchis, Baby Keem, HVN, and SoFaygo.

-Life of a Don was supported by two singles: "What You Need" and "Drugs n Hella Melodies".
+Life of a Don was preceded by two singles: "What You Need" and "Drugs n Hella Melodies", followed by "Way Bigger" and "Flocky Flocky" after the album's release.
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number two on the US Billboard 200 chart, earning 68,000 album-equivalent units in its first week.

 Release and promotion

 On February 2, 2021, Don Toliver cryptically announced Life of a Don via Twitter.
 Toliver's Cactus Jack Records label boss, American rapper and singer Travis Scott, teased his excitement and involvement in the album in a tweet on April 9.
 Toliver had previously planned to release the album in July 2021.
 On September 28, Toliver announced the release date of the album and revealed its cover art a few hours later.
 He also teased the opening track, "Xscape", in a trailer video of the album.
 To support the album, Toliver went on tour with American rapper Bia, serving as a special guest.